-Physicians should understand that having a legal review of their physicians employment agreement means that the comments given to the employer are coming from the attorney, not the physician.
+Physicians should understand that having a physician contract review and a MGMA compensation analysis means that the comments given to the employer are coming from the attorney, not the physician.
 In the realm of politics, this is termed “plausible deniability.”
-A competent physicians’ contract lawyer will not ask for unreasonable changes.
+A competent physicians’ attorney will not ask for unreasonable changes.
 Although I have never had an employer get upset about the changes requested (after all, it’s just a negotiation), the physician can easily deflect any criticism by simply shrugging and saying “you know how attorneys are.”

 The first contract will set the baseline for the rest of your career with that employer.
 Don’t be concerned that a thorough review of a physician employment agreement will be perceived as a slight by your future colleagues.
 Just read a good book on physician employment agreements or retain a competent

 to assure you get a fair agreement.
 Your colleagues will respect your commitment to the position, and will almost always make reasonable adjustments to the agreement to demonstrate their commitment to you and your future with them.
 You need not be concerned about the employer’s reaction to a legal review of a physician employment agreement.